reesevans/GCDProject/CodeBook.md

 ### Tidying the Data

  Our intent was to extract only the means and standared deviation of each measurement.
  According to the data set documentation data measurements are taken from the accelerometer and gyroscope in the three directions, X,Y,Z, relative to the device.
 The data are sampled at the rate of 50Hz (50 times a second) and processed over windows 128 samples long with a 50% overlap.
 From each window, 561 features are computed, these feature vectors are included in the X\_test.tst and X\_train.txt files.
-For For the purposes of this project we use only 12 feature vectors, mean and standard deveiation from each sensor in the three diirections.
+For the purposes of this project we use only 12 feature vectors, mean and standard deveiation from each sensor in the three diirections.
 These variables are called:

  Variable | meaning
  -----|----